torqbit/formbit/src/pages/docs/docs-theme/theme-configuration.md

 ### Project Link

 Show a button that links to your project’s homepage on the navbar.
-By default, it links to Nextra’s GitHub repository.
+By default, it links to Formbit’s GitHub repository.

 <OptionTable
 options={[